Securing Real-Time Internet-of-Things

-Despite the fact that most RT-IoT applications are designed using platforms equipped with a single-core CPU, the trend towards multi-core systems can be seen as many COTS devices nowadays are built on top of multi-core environment \cite{multicore_survey}.
+Despite the fact that most RT-IoT applications are designed using platforms equipped with a single-core CPU, the trend towards multicore systems can be seen as many COTS devices nowadays are built on top of a multicore environment \cite{multicore_survey}.
 For some specific applications (\eg avionics systems), there exist regulations that restrict the use of additional cores.
 In such cases, the additional cores that do not execute real-time or safety critical tasks can be utilized to provide layers of security to the system.
-We have leveraged the use of multi-core platforms in the real-time domain and developed security solutions \cite{mohan_s3a,securecore,securecore_memory,securecore_syscal,onchip_fardin,mhasan_resecure16} as we discussed in Section \ref{subsec:sec_w_hw}.
+We have leveraged the use of multicore platforms in the real-time domain and developed security solutions \cite{mohan_s3a,securecore,securecore_memory,securecore_syscal,onchip_fardin,mhasan_resecure16} as discussed in Section \ref{subsec:sec_w_hw}.

 It is also common that multiple vendors are involved in the development of RT-IoT systems.
 Such a system is said to be developed under the \textit{multi-vendor development model}~\cite{sg2}.
 In this model, each vendor designs/controls several separate tasks.
-Figure~\ref{fig:vendor-based-model} demonstrates an electronic control unit (ECU) for an avionics system that uses the multi-vendor development model.
-While this demonstrative example focuses on avionics domain other RT-IoT systems (\eg automotive, home automation, \etc) could also be created using a similar model (albeit loosely defined).
+Figure~\ref{fig:vendor-based-model} demonstrates an electronic control unit (ECU) for an avionics system (on an unmanned aerial vehicle) that uses the multi-vendor development model.
+While this demonstrative example focuses on the avionics domain other RT-IoT systems (\eg automotive, home automation, \etc) could also be created using a similar model (albeit loosely defined).